etruel/wpematico/readme.txt

 You can send your files to [NetMdP](http://www.netmdp.com/wpematico/) or to e-mail etruel [at] gmail.com

 == Changelog ==
+= ** =
+* Some tweaks in source code for improved performance.
+* Fixes a issue in Post Content Unfiltered feature.

 = 2.3.1 Mar 02, 2019 =
 * Improves BlankSimplepie Class to work with the new addon: Synchronizer.
 * Improves some cosmetic things, images and responsive styles.